 Galvanic Isolation

 Titanium is a very noble metal, even the 6AL4V alloy.
-As there is a lot of exposed surface area on a sphere this large, it can sustain aggressive galvanic reactions.
-Material matching and isolation is necessary for protecting against corrosion.
+The exposed surface area on a sphere this large can sustain aggressive galvanic reactions, thus material matching and isolation is necessary for protecting against corrosion.
 The electrical fittings and all fasteners are titanium for this reason.
 The four fluid penetrators were made from 316 stainless steel, to material match to the tubing and valves feeding seawater to the ESP.
-As these penetrators are of dissimilar metal to the sphere, an oring sealed PEEK dielectric isolator was designed that isolates them from the Titanium shell.
+As these penetrators are of dissimilar metal to the sphere, an o-ring sealed PEEK dielectric isolator was designed that isolates them from the Titanium shell.

 Casting

 The sphere was designed for both halves to be machined from hemispheres cast from the same pattern.
-Wah Chang in Albany Or, coordinated the fabrication of hardwood patterns based upon MBARI machining drawings.
+Wah Chang (Albany OR), coordinated the fabrication of hardwood patterns based upon MBARI machining drawings.
 The mold cope and drag are made from the pattern with rammed graphite.
-The castings would be poured from 6AL4V titanium, with coupons cast and processed at the same time for material testing.
-Post casting processes include weld repair of voids, annealing or other heat treatment, and sandblasting and chemical stripping to remove the alpha phase case.
+The castings were poured from 6AL4V titanium, with coupons cast and processed at the same time for material testing.
+Post casting processes included weld repair of voids, annealing or other heat treatment, and sandblasting and chemical stripping to remove the alpha phase case.

 A concern with any casting is the potential for porosity and void pockets in the metal.
 Instead of just annealing, the cast hemispheres underwent a hot isostatic press (HIP).
-In the HIP process, the casting is heated above the annealing temperature, in an inert, high pressure atmosphere.
+In the HIP process, the casting is heated above the annealing temperature in an inert, high-pressure atmosphere.
 Any voids plastically collapse and the material bonds by diffusion, effectively eliminating porosity.
 With the one exception being that any voids open to the surface equalize pressure during the HIP and do not collapse.
 One such open void was found in the machining of the top hemisphere.
 However, as this void was in the thick hub section, it was determined to not be a stress risk and was not repaired.

 Typically such voids are readily visible on the surface and are weld filled.
 To verify that there were no other voids, Wah Chang recommended dye penetrant testing as a cost effective alternative to 100% radiography.
 After machining was completed, both sphere halves were shipped back to Wah Chang who performed dye penetrant testing, no other open voids were found.